Windsooon/cherry/README.md

 `res` object contains `word_list` and `probability`. `word_list` contains the first 20 words in the text to be classified (in descending order of appearance frequency), and `probability` contains the probability under the corresponding category index (the index is consistent with the last category of each training data).

 ### Custom
-There are two ways to use custom dataset.
-First, you can pass the training data and its label to `train()` API.
+There are two ways to use a custom dataset.
+First, you can pass the training data and its label to the `train()` API.
 For more details, checkout out [Training](#training).
-Second, you can use a text file for training as below.
+Second, you can use a text file for training as shown below.

 #### Dataset
 The dataset should include two files (just like the example in `example/data_example`)